 I develop for 3 sizes (desktop, tablet, phone).
 There is no “standard website size,” but these 3 will cover most situations:

 - Small: under 600px.
 This is how content will look on most phones.

 - Medium: 600px – 900px.
 This is how content will look on most tablets, some large phones, and small netbook-type computers.

 - Large: over 900px.
 This is how content will look on most personal computers.

-I design sites around your content.
-How will the layout and elements work on desktop vs how they are adapted on mobile.
-I sometimes remove visuals on the phone because people read and consume the information different.
+I design sites around your content and how the layout and elements will work on desktop vs how they are adapted on mobile.
+I sometimes remove visuals on the phone because people read and consume the information differently.
 One of my recent clients knew that their main web demographic was mobile so we made sure that information was scaled back to one page on mobile devices and graphics were paired down to the minimum.

 Responsive design is a universal challenge for designers and developers and the best answer is to just open your eyes and look at your site on all the platforms.BACK TO ALL TIPS AND TRICKS